shuliu2017/PyTorchWrapper/README.md

-# lyl-cnn
+# PyTorchWrapper
-A general framework of CNN classification tasks
+A general framework of pytorch classification and regression tasks

-- predict the yoga class

-- give a score of the yoga pose

-- To get the package, run the following code.

 ```
 import os
 import sys

 try:
-    if not os.path.isdir('/content/lyl-cnn'):
+    if not os.path.isdir('/PyTorchWrapper'):
         raise FileNotFoundError
 except FileNotFoundError:
     print("(◕‿◕✿) Downloading lyl-cnn from GitHub.")